Odyssey

 A playlist needs a name and a description, which are both pieces of text.

-Even though we're not implementing the schema-first approach in Hot Chocolate (that is, we're not writing the schema in ), it's still helpful to think about what types and our functions will be defining based on the mockup designs and data that the app developers expect.
+Even though we're not implementing the schema-first approach in Hot Chocolate (that is, we're not writing the schema in SDL), it's still helpful to think about what types and fields our resolver functions will be defining based on the mockup designs and data that the app developers expect.

 The Playlist type